boldflight/BibleConverter/test_EPUB/output/Job.md

 because of my feelings within me.
-[3] When I hear a reproof that dishonors me, then my understanding prompts me to answer. ever since humankind was placed on the earth,
+[3] When I hear a reproof that dishonors me, then my understanding prompts me to answer.

+[4] “Surely you know that it has been from old, ever since humankind was placed on the earth,
 [5] that the elation of the wicked is brief, the joy of the godless lasts but a moment.